Skip to main content

 NVIDIA GPU Acceleration

-We can use Gazebo to simulate our MAVROSPY movment commands.
+We can use Gazebo to simulate our MAVROSPY movement commands.
 Using an NVIDIA graphics card will improve simulation performance and is highly recommended.

 To use our NVIDIA GPU, verify you have installed its driver: